-- ➤ Concentration Risk refers to the risk arising from an uneven distribution of counterparties in credit or any other business relationship or from concentration in the portfolio of exposure to business sectors or geographical regions. - ➤ The significant exposure of the Bank is towards Systemically Important Banks which has not been considered for calculation of Credit Concentration Risk Charge.
+- Concentration Risk refers to the risk arising from an uneven distribution of counterparties in credit or any other business relationship or from concentration in the portfolio of exposure to business sectors or geographical regions. - > The significant exposure of the Bank is towards Systemically Important Banks which are not considered for calculation of Credit Concentration Risk Charge.